Outer-Product-Free Sets for Polynomial Optimization and Oracle-Based Cuts: Outer-Product-Free Sets

-From \Cref{lem:halfspaces} we may thus characterize a maximal outer-product-free set as $C=\{X\in\mathbb{S}^{n\times n}|\cap \langle A_i, X\rangle \geq 0 \ \forall i \in I$, where $I$ is an index set that is not necessarily finite.
-It will be useful to classify each supporting halfspace in terms of its coefficient matrix: $A$ is either positive semidefinite, negative semidefinite, or indefinite.
+From \Cref{cor:halfspaces} we may thus characterize a maximal outer-product-free set as $C=\{X\in\mathbb{S}^{n_r\times n_r}| \langle A_i, X\rangle \geq 0 \ \forall i \in I\}$, where $I$ is an index set that is not necessarily finite.
+It will be useful to classify the supporting halfspaces in terms of the coefficient matrix: $A$ is either positive semidefinite, negative semidefinite, or indefinite.

-\begin{theorem} The halfspace $\langle A, X \rangle \geq 0$ is maximal outer-product-free iff $A$ is negative semidefinite. \end{theorem} \begin{proof} Suppose $A$ has a strictly positive eigenvalue, with corresponding eigenvector $d$.
+We are now ready to provide our first explicit family of maximal outer-product-free sets. \begin{theorem} The halfspace $\langle A, X \rangle \geq 0$ is maximal outer-product-free iff $A$ is negative semidefinite. \end{theorem} \begin{proof} Suppose $A$ has a strictly positive eigenvalue, with corresponding eigenvector $d$.
 Then $\langle A, dd^T \rangle > 0$, and so the halfspace is not outer-product-free.

-If $A$ is negative semidefinite we have $\langle A, dd^T \rangle = d^TAd \leq 0 \ \forall d \in \mathbb{R}^n$, so the halfspace is outer-product-free.
+If $A$ is negative semidefinite we have $\langle A, dd^T \rangle = d^TAd \leq 0 \ \forall d \in \mathbb{R}^{n_r}$, so the halfspace is outer-product-free.
 For maximality, suppose the halfspace is strictly contained in another outer-product-free set $\bar C$.
 Then there must exist some $\bar X \in \mbox{int}(\bar C)$ such that $\langle A, \bar X \rangle <0$.
 However, $\langle A, (-\bar X) \rangle >0$, and so the zeros matrix is interior to $\bar C$ since it lies between $\bar X$ and $-\bar X$.
 Thus $\bar C$ cannot be outer-product-free. \end{proof}

 \begin{corollary} Let $C$ be a full-dimensional maximal outer-product-free set with supporting halfspaces $ \{ \langle A_i, X \rangle \geq 0 \, : \, i \in I \}.$ Here, the set $I$ is possibly infinite.
 If there exists $i \in I$ such that $A_i$ is negative semidefinite, then $C$ is exactly the halfspace $\langle A_i, X \rangle \geq 0$. \end{corollary} \begin{proof} Suppose $C$ is contained in the halfspace $\langle A_i, X \rangle \geq 0$ with $A_i$ NSD.
 By \Cref{thm:psdhalf} the halfspace is outer-product-free, and so $C$ is maximal only if it is the supporting halfspace itself. \end{proof}